Life after surgery

 - Use products made with natural chlorophyll, lactobacillus acidophilus, or simethicone.

-You can reduce the risk that you will have a hernia by doing no heavy lifting in the initial three weeks after your operation.
+You can reduce the risk that you will have a hernia by not doing any heavy lifting in the initial three weeks after your operation.

-After your surgery, you may develop a white tongue coating that looks like cottage cheese.
+After your surgery, you may develop a white coating on your tongue, that looks like cottage cheese.
 Your tongue may also be inflamed and red.
 If this has happened, you likely have developed thrush- an overgrowth of yeast in the mouth.
-When this happens, it often was caused by a lot of antibiotics being used during your surgery.
-If you have any symptoms of an infection of your mouth or a skin rash, call your primary care physician.
+When this happens, it often was caused by antibiotics used during your surgery.
+If you have any symptoms of an infection of your mouth or a skin rash, call your primary care physician or Dr. Mailapur.

 You can make this condition better by taking in Lactobacillus acidophilus as well as your other medications.